Wealth at Work Limited is committed to protecting and respecting your privacy.

 When you make contact with us in relation to the services we offer we will ask you to provide personal information which will be restricted to the information required to provide whichever service you require.

-This information may include (but not be limited to) one or more of your name, title, address, e-mail address, phone number, date of birth, national insurance number, bank account details, nationality, family circumstances, income, financial commitments, investments, pensions and sensitive information (such as health details).
+This information may include (but not be limited to) one or more of your name, title, address, e-mail address, phone number, date of birth, national insurance number, bank account details, nationality, income, financial commitments, investments, pensions and sensitive information (such as health details), or those details relating to your spouse/partner or other relatives, dependants, and any beneficiaries under a trust.

 Data will also include any other information or updates to your information that you provide when corresponding with us.